Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 Gramail began life as an Aosdic scholar, and later was elevated to godhood by Danaan [_(NitroTFD's "Gods de Temuair")_](../../../loures/Philosophy/NitroTFD-Gods-de_Temuair.md).
 Though several stories around his awakening and ascension exist, it is theorized that Gramail was chosen due to his complete embrace of Justice and Order during his time as the First Judge (a position in ancient Hy-brasyl's legal system) prior to the city sinking beneath the waves.
 Legend holds that Gramail himself held the trial over the first murderer, and sentenced him through sheer reason and logic, as no laws existed at the time to cover the heinous act.
 Interestingly, his trinity also represents the first to fall against Chadul, as well as the only evidence of mortals ascending to deity.

 #### Orders & Champions
 No current orders exist in the Gramail fellowship that I was able to determine, save rumors of a sect of Gramailians who follow his aspect of Vengeance.
 I was unable to locate any follower of this aspect, as Gramailians themselves are rare indeed.
-Even Angelique, High Priestess of Gramail for over one hundred Deochs, laughed and said they were tales to scare small children, and that she had never seen  evidence such a sect existing in reality.
+Even Angelique, High Priestess of Gramail for over one hundred Deochs, laughed and said they were tales to scare small children, and that she had never seen evidence of such a sect existing in reality.

 Of Champions, one exists in Aisling memory, that of Miramele DuBalde, known as the Fist of Gramail.
 The first Acolyte, the founder of the Rucesion government, Miramele was a paragon of Gramail in her time.